Zed-Bailey/Kindle_Dashboard/readme.md

 cd into `/mnt/us`
 `unzip bundle.zip`
 cd into dashboard
-`./start.sh &` will start the script and detach from it so that it will run in the background
+`./run.sh &` will start the script and detach from it so that it will run in the background

 that's it.
 You can put your kindle in a photo frame to hide the body or build a small stand for it

 # Stopping it
+**TODO UPDATE**
 if restarting your kindle doesn't kill the process then ssh into your kindle run `ps aux | grep "./start.sh"`
 ```